cbirdferrer/collatrix/README.md

 The length of the calibration object (i.e. if the object was 1.0 meters long enter 1.0)

 #### 5. Folder containing MorphoMetriX outputs
 Select the folder where the outputs are saved.
+The files can be nested within a file structure.

 #### 6. Folder where output should be saved
 Select the folder where you want the output to be saved.